iPhone Storage Full? Complete Troubleshooting Guide

 - This removes video component, keeping just the still image

-Manage RAW Photos
+Manage RAW Photos:

 - Settings → Camera → Formats → Photo Capture → Most Compatible (disables RAW)